-The CRM department has determined there is no direct or material indirect impact to the Company with regards to the ongoing Russia-Ukraine conflict.
-The impact of the recent banking crisis on the Company was evaluated and it was determined there is minimal exposure and no material impact.
+The CRM department has determined there is no direct or material indirect impact to the Company with regards to the ongoing geopolitical conflicts.

 Market Risk

 The Company is exposed to market risk.
 Market risk is the risk of loss arising from fluctuations in the value of assets and debts (including off-balance sheet items) due to fluctuations in market risk factors (interest rates, FX rates, prices of securities and others).
 Market risk primarily impacts the Company's trading activities.